vatsal2641/Financial-fraud-detection/README.md

 Basically there are 4 categories of financial fraud:
 1. Statement fraud
-2. transaction fraud
+2. Transaction fraud
-3. insurance fraud
+3. Insurance fraud
-4. credit fraud
+4. Credit fraud